-In optics, causality implies that light can never be used for transmitting a signal with a higher velocity than c, the vacuum velocity of light.
-There are certain situations, where this restriction appears to be violated, because light can propagate with a phase velocity or group velocity greater than c.
+There are certain situations, where this restriction appears to be violated because light can propagate with a phase velocity or group velocity greater than <$c$>.
 At a first glance, this may suggest the possibility of superluminal transmission of information.
 However, Maxwell's theory of electromagnetism and the theory of quantum electrodynamics have been proven to be strictly causal, and there is so far no reason to believe that these theories have to be replaced with non-causal ones.
-Any description of apparently non-causal effects in light propagation on the basis of Maxwell's equations must logically be flawed at some point, which, however, is not always easy to identify.
+Any description of apparently non-causal effects in light propagation on the basis of Maxwell's equations must be logically flawed at some point, which, however, is not always easy to identify.

 In optics, causality has important consequences, e.g. in the form of the Kramers–Kronig relations, relating the frequency-dependent refractive index of a medium to its frequency-dependent absorption properties.